- A Bay of Islands cruise and swim in the warmest waters in New Zealand

 Hop on a boat and explore the clear waters and pest-free nature reserve of Urupukapuka Island.
 Go for a walk, relax on the beach, swim in the sea, or give some of the popular water sports a whirl.
 Alternatively, Motuarohia Island, or Robertson island, is perfect for those interested in learning about the history of New Zealand.
 Explore ancient Maori archaeological sites, discover more about the islands’ blood-thirsty history, and take a walk to the lookout point at the centre of the island for indescribable panoramic views.
 For those who love the sea, there’s also the most spectacular snorkelling trail to explore in the waters of the natural lagoon.

 Considered the jewel in the crown of the Bay of Islands, Paihia boasts breath-taking coastal landscapes, a lively nightlife, and wonderful water activities.
-Whether you want to kick back with a cool drink after a day relaxing on the beaches, or want to fulfil a lifelong dream of swimming with dolphins, Paihia in the Bay of Islands is the place to do it.
+Whether you want to kick back with a cool drink after a day relaxing on the beaches, or want to fulfil a lifelong dream of spotting dolphins, Paihia in the Bay of Islands is the place to do it.

 Just north of Paihia, you’ll also find the aforementioned Waitangi Treaty Ground.
 Be sure to explore the museum, marvel at the largest war canoe, feel the gravitas that surrounds the meeting house and even tuck in to a delicious traditional hangi.